-This section is relevant for: Cwm Taf University Health Board Swansea

-Swansea Bay University Health Board Neath Port Talbot
+This section is relevant for: Cwm Taf University Health Board Swansea Bay University Health Board Neath Port Talbot

-Cardiff & Vale University Health Board Swansea
+Cardiff & Vale University Health Board Swansea Powys

-Powys

 - Wastewater signal in the region has been unstable, with both increases and decreases over the last four weeks.
-However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region. - No indicators were triggered during the last reporting period. - There were two samples missing from Swansea Bay, and one sample missing from each of Cog Moors (Dinas Powys), Lletty Brongu (Nr Maesteg), Pen-Y-Bont (Merthyr Mawr) and Ystradgynlais.
+However, the overall signal change in that period is a decrease. - Compared with last week, the signal has decreased across the region.
+However, the signal increased at Cog Moors (Dinas Powys), Lletty Brongu (Nr Maesteg) and Pen-Y-Bont (Merthyr Mawr) and remained level at Ystradgynlais. - No indicators were triggered during the last reporting period. - There were two missing sample each from Cog Moors (Dinas Powys), Lletty Brongu (Nr Maesteg), Pen-Y-Bont (Merthyr Mawr) and Ystradgynlais, and five samples missing from Swansea Bay.
+Access issues at Swansea Bay between 9 24 August resulted in some missing samples causing a break in the series for that site.
+Caution is advised when inferring trends at Swansea Bay due to no successful samples being taken.